rakesh771996/Big-Data-Analytic-And-Efficient-Storage-System/README.md

 # Big-Data-Analytic-And-Efficient-Storage-System
-This project is mainly focused toword efficent storage of big data for processing
+This project is mainly focused toward efficent storage of big data for processing